Here are a few tips and tricks to help you get the most out of your headshot with Vail Fucci Photography.

 1. Hair Styling and Makeup is Essential.
 Even if you normally don’t wear any makeup on a day to day basis, a little goes a long way in a headshot, and here’s why.
 Photos are 2 dimensional, they are flat.
 In real life we see each other in 3 dimensions.
 Makeup in photos helps to give your face dimension and definition.
 Additionally the lights that are used during shoots are very powerful.
 They can make you look shinier than you really are.
 Vail always has some translucent powder on hand to bring down the shinys.

 Getting your hair and makeup done professionally right before the shoot is recommended.
-I can make an appointment for a hair and makeup artist to come to my studio to do both your hair and makeup for $160.
+I can make an appointment for a hair and makeup artist to come to my studio to do both your hair and makeup.
 If you choose to get your hair and makeup done on your own, be sure to tell your makeup artist that you are looking for a professional daytime look.
 You want to still look like you, just the best possible version of you.
 If you prefer to do your own makeup, practice the look a few days in advance.
 Be sure to use an eye lash curler and some mascara.
 It will really open up your eyes and make your lashes look longer without the need for false lashes.

 2. Tweezers, waxing, and threading are your friends.
 A few days before your session you should spend some quality time with a mirror and a set of tweezers to make sure that your eyebrows are well-shaped.
 If you are not comfortable doing it yourself, try going to your local salon to have your eyebrows waxed or threaded.
 You will be amazed at how this simple trick really makes your eyes pop in a photo.
 Do not tweeze or wax the morning of your session as you may end up with some redness and irritation that may not clear up in time for your photo.